codefresh-io/docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 ## Handling error conditions in a pipeline

 It is important to understand the capabilities offered by Codefresh when it comes to error handling.
-You have several options in different levels of granularity to select what constitutes a failure and what not.
+You have several options at different levels of granularity to select what constitutes a failure and what not.

 By default, *any* failed step in a pipeline will abort the whole pipeline and mark it as failure.

+**`fail_fast` with `strict_fail_fast`**

-You can use the directive `fail_fast: false`:
+You can use the f`lag `fail_fast: false`:
-* In a specific step to mark it as ignored if it fails
+* In a specific step to ignore it if it fails and continue execution
 * At the root level of the pipeline if you want to apply it to all steps

+If a parallel step has `fail_fast: false` in its definition, adding `strict_fail_fast: true` does not change the Build status returned even if a child step fails.
+This is because the parallel step itself is considered successful regardless of errors in child steps.

-Therefore, if you want your pipeline to keep running to completion regardless of errors the following syntax is possible:
+Therefore, if you want your pipeline to keep running to completion regardless of errors, you can add the following:

 ```
 version: '1.0'